engineerthenet/ArduinoVESC/README.md

 ```

 ## Commands

 getData() Gets the values from the VESC

 ## Todo

-Read the VESC firmware code and create commands for each function
-Write the code to make this work
+Add support for software serial for the VESC so hardware serial can be used for Serial Monitor, this would allow an Uno to be used.

 ## License

 This library is licensed under The GNU General Public License v3.0.